quy-d0/big-data/README.md

 # big-data
-big data related tools, programs, technologies including an overal steps to start with Git and GitHub
+big data related tools, programs, technologies - help me learn about data science and github including an overal steps to start with Git and GitHub